This course centres around the development and application of specialist architectural knowledge and advanced architectural design techniques.

 During this course, you will spend some time on studio-based exploration and innovation across a broad range of options, working alongside architects, urban designers and technologists in the design studios, seminars and lectures.

-Entry requirements: 2:1 degree (or international equivalent) in architecture or a similar subject.
+A 2:1 degree (or international equivalent) in architecture or a similar subject.
 This must include modules in architectural design amounting to 25%-50% of total credits.
-An architectural design portfolio must also be submitted.

 Academic English preparation and support

 If you require additional support to take your language skills to the required level, you may want to attend a course at the Centre for English Language Education (CELE), which is accredited by the British Council for the teaching of English in the UK.
 Find out more by visiting the CELE website.